-Columbus Landmarks Foundation and German Village Society are pleased to offer a walking tour appropriate to the season, featuring the stories and architecture of Columbus’s popular 19th century neighborhood.
+Columbus Landmarks Foundation and German Village Society offer a walking tour appropriate to the season, featuring the stories and architecture of Columbus’s popular 19th century neighborhood.
 Six locations and their stories will be featured—from the light-hearted tales of ghostly tea parties and the house that needs no dusting to the somber and true stories of the county poor house and a grief-stricken mother.
 Included are additional tales of occasional poltergeists, creatures that didn’t appreciate a good rehabbing, and Halloween customs in the Village in the past.

 Halloween Lantern Walking Tours

 Our ever-popular lantern walking tours featuring various historic (and haunted!)
 Columbus neighborhoods.
 A chance to recapture the mystery of a fall evening with the crunch of autumn leaves, the promise of sweet treats, and the thrill of a story that makes even your own house seem haunted when you return home.
 Bring flashlight if possible or help carry one of our lanterns.

 OSU “In the Spirit” Walking Tour